The Messenger (2009 film): Plot

-When Will comforts a family in a local grocery store after telling them of their son's fate, Stone berates him for breaking the "no physical contact with the next of kin" rule.
-Will stands up to his rank by using his first name "Tony" before walking home on his own.
-They later make up and spend the next few days together at a lakeside cabin where Stone brings along two women; Stone engages in fornication with one of them and unsuccessfully tries to get Will to do the same.
-They end up at Kelly's wedding reception intoxicated and make a scene during the toasts.
+When Will comforts a family in a local store using physical contact after telling them of their son's fate, Stone berates him for breaking the "no physical contact with the next of kin" rule.
+Will stands up to his rank by using his first name "Tony" before walking home by himself.
+They later reconcile and spend the next few days together at a lakeside cabin where Stone brings along two women; Stone engages in fornication with one of them and unsuccessfully tries to get Will to do the same.
+They end up at Kelly's wedding reception intoxicated and create a disturbance during the toasts.
 Later, they play-fight in a parking lot and wake up after having passed out.
 The pair return to Will's apartment, where Dale is standing outside.
-He apologizes to Will and Tony for his lashing out.
+He apologizes to Will and Tony for physically targeting them during their notification.
 In his apartment, Will tells Tony about his experience with a friend who died while fighting in Iraq—an event that resulted in his injury to his left eye—and how he feels his bravery was meaningless as he could not do anything for him; he contemplated suicide soon after, but stopped himself when he saw the sunrise.
 Hearing this, Tony breaks down in tears.

 The next day, Will meets Olivia as she's loading her belongings into a truck.
 She informs Will that she is moving with her son to Louisiana, and Will tells her he is considering staying in the U.S. Army.
 He asks Olivia to let him know their new address; she obliges and asks him to come with her into the house so he can write down his address in return.